 LinkedIn Recruiting is a powerful platform.
 We only touch on the basics here, but you can read our article on finding employees with LinkedIn to get more details and advice.

-LinkedIn is designed to be a professional networking solution.
-Therefore, while it offers features similar to most social media platforms, the focus is on business: making contacts, hiring employees, and showing your business in its best light to both customers and potential new hires.
+LinkedIn is designed as a professional networking solution.
+Therefore, while it offers features similar to most social media platforms, it focuses on business: making contacts, hiring employees, and showing your business in its best light to both customers and potential new hires.

 Business LinkedIn Pages

 The business account (LinkedIn Page) is about your company—its mission, employees, advertising, jobs, etc. You gain followers rather than connections.
-Savvy job seekers research the companies they are interested in—and LinkedIn, along with your website, is one of the best ways to learn more about you.
+Savvy job seekers research the companies they are interested in—and LinkedIn, along with your careers page on your website, is one of the best ways to learn more about you.

-Note: You have to have a personal page to set up a business page.
+Tip: You need a personal page to set up a business page.
 However, you cannot post job ads to a personal page—this is only available with Business Pages.
 You can always transition to a business page if you grow.
 Check out LinkedIn’s guide for how to do just that.

 You can post to any of the tabs on your Business Page (About, Posts, Jobs, Video) for free.
 You can also create events for free.
 The People tab shows demographics about your employees that LinkedIn has collected based on their personal accounts.